Last Updated on

 What Is a Meal Replacement Shake?

-A meal replacement shake is health supplement which (yep, you guessed it) is designed to replace a normal meal.
-These shakes are usually around 200-400 calories on average, and good ones will have all the nutrients, proteins, vitamins and minerals that your body needs when sacrificing regular food.
+A meal replacement shake is a health supplement that (yep, you guessed it) is designed to replace a regular meal.
+These shakes are usually around 200-400 calories on average, and good ones will have all the nutrients, proteins, vitamins, and minerals that your body needs when sacrificing regular food.

 So, why do people take meal replacements when they could just eat healthy dishes instead?

 For some people, it’s all about spare time.
 According to the Bureau of Labor Statistics, the average US citizen has around 4 hours 59 minutes of “leisure time” each day.

 However, once you add in activities like cooking, Netflix binging, and socializing, you’re left with very little time to cook healthy food, so meal replacement shakes can be a great alternative if you’re short on spare time.

 Additionally, some people take meal replacements to help lose weight and extra body fat, while others drink them due to certain dietary problems (1).

 What Are the Benefits of Taking a Meal Replacement Shake?